jwintz/iota/README.md

 - Modal state indicator with customizable styles
 - Keycast display for active windows

+### Footer Line
+- Automatic separator above minibuffer area for transient content
+- Shows when minibuffer is active (prompts, completions)
+- Shows for which-key popup windows
+- Shows for warning messages in echo area
+- Uses same box-drawing style as modeline for consistency
+- Lightweight detection with configurable triggers

 ### Theme Integration
 - Automatic color extraction from any theme
 - Light/dark detection with luminance calculation